 - MAKE STICKY TOPPING: Put butter and brown sugar in pan.
 Microwave, stirring once halfway through, until mixture is well blended and sugar dissolved, about 2 minutes.
 Sprinkle pecans evenly over mixture.

-- MAKE THE BUNS: Starting at the longer side of the dough, roll it lengthwise into a log and pinch tightly to secure.
+- MAKE THE BUNS: Starting at the longer side of the dough, roll it lengthwise into a log and pinch tightly to secure the cinnamon filling inside the dough.
 Cut log into 12 even slices.
 Place buns flat (cut side down) in pan.
-Note 2 - To make ahead the next morning.
+Note 4 – To make ahead the next morning.
 If not making ahead, let the cinnamon buns sit on top of a warm oven to rise for 1 to 1.5 hours to double in size.

-- If you don’t have a microwaveable dish the right size, use a microwave dish you have then pour mixture to pan.
-Alternatively, cook in small pot on medium-low heat on stove, then pour into pan.
+- If you don’t have the proper size pan that is also microwave safe, use a separate microwave-safe dish for the topping mixture, then our into into your baking pan.
+Alternatively, cook the brown sugar-butter mixture in small pot on medium-low heat on stove, then pour into pan.

 - Variation: Make chocolate orange cinnamon buns by adding 1 cup/170 grams chocolate chips and the zest of one orange to the filling.
 You can even glaze the buns with an orange glaze (icing sugar, orange juice and zest).